-Boilers are powered by a series of control mechanisms, and can be programmed to distribute heat and hot water at peak times.
-When working correctly, it should be possible to adjust the settings on a boiler as required.
+Boilers are powered by a series of controls and they can be programmed to distribute heating and hot-water at designated times.
+When these controls are working correctly, you should be able to adjust the settings as needed.

 The programmers and time switches